deysitirado36/Latin102/translation1.md

 > - Deianira, Deianirae (f)
 > - Accusative, sg, fem
 - Identify the form abesset, and explain why it is this tense and mood.
-> - 3rd, sg, imperfect, active, subjunctive, Temporal clause, because Hercules being away was an on going thing
+> - 3rd, sg, imperfect, active, subjunctive
+> - Focused on the circumstance not time
+> - Same time as the main verb
 - Identify the form uenisset, and explain why it is this tense and mood.
+> - 3rd, sg, pluperfect, active, subjunctive
+> - Focused on the circumstance not time
-> - 3rd, sg, pluperfect, active, subjunctive, Temporal clause, because the action is prior to the main verb
+> - Action is prior to the main verb
 - Identify the form pollicitus est. What dictionary form would you look under to find this verb?
-> - 3rd, sg, perfect, passive, indicative,
+> - 3rd, sg, perfect, passive, indicative
+> - Deponent verbs
 - Identify the form of the noun-adjective phrase tempore certo, and explain why it is in this case.
+> - Ablative, sg, neuter
-> - Ablative, sg, neuter, becuase it is ablative of time when
+> - Ablative of time when

-3.
+3. Translation